-Following the lack of consensus in the negotiations on the Commission's Proposal, the Participating Member States (excluding Estonia) and the scope of such tax is uncertain.
-Based on recent public statements, the Participating Member States (excluding Estonia which withdrew) have agreed to continue negotiations on the basis of a proposal that would reduce the scope of the FTT and would only concern listed shares of European companies with a market capitalization exceeding EUR 1 billion on December 1 of the year preceding the taxation year.
-According to this revised proposal the applicable tax rate would not be less than 0.2%.
+The FTT proposal is still under discussion and remains subject to negotiation between the Participating Member States (excluding Estonia).
+Based on recent public statements, the Participating Member States (excluding Estonia) have agreed to continue negotiations on the basis of a proposal that would reduce the scope of the FTT and would only concern listed shares of European companies.
 Such proposal remains subject to change until a final approval and it may therefore be altered prior to any implementation, the timing of which remains unclear.
-Additional EU Member States may decide to participate and/or certain of the Participating Member States may decide to withdraw (in addition to Estonia which already withdrew).
+Additional EU Member States may decide to participate and/or certain Participating Member States (excluding Estonia which already withdrew) may decide to withdraw.
 Prospective holders of Notes are advised to seek their own professional advice in relation to the consequences of the FTT that could be associated with subscribing for, purchasing, holding and disposing of the Notes.

-2. Risks related to the trading markets and the rating of the Notes
+9. Risks related to the trading markets and the rating of the Notes

-2.1.
+9.1.
 There will be no prior market for the Notes.